garyemerson/du-view/README.md

 # du-view

-du-view converts the output of the du (disk usage) program to an html page that displays your files as a hierarchical and collapsible list.
+du-view converts the output of the du (disk usage) program to an html page that displays your files as a hierarchical and collapsible list that can be interacted with via arrow keys.

 ### Usage